Eggless Pumpkin Pie

 Instructions

 - To make the filling: Reduce oven temperature to 400°F. In a large bowl, add sweetened condensed milk, pumpkin, cornstarch, pumpkin pie spice, and vanilla.
 Whisk until smooth and no lumps remain.
 Pour into prepared crust.
-See notes.
+See notes below.

 - Bake for 50-55 minutes, or until filling is firm around the edges and has a slight jiggle in the center.
+Tip: Check the pie during the halfway cooking mark to make sure crusts are not browning too quickly.
 Let cool to room temperature and then refrigerate until ready to serve.

 Notes

-- Pie will last in in the refrigerator for up to four days.
+- Pie will last in in the refrigerator for up to 4 days.

 - See my tips and tricks for making this Eggless Pumpkin Pie above the recipe box.